 "I think it would be easier if he wore the mask," suggested one CEI discussion forum user.

 CEI's Ross began researching fringe religious groups in the 1980s, after he learned his grandmother had been targeted for recruitment by Jews for Jesus missionaries at a nursing home.
 Ross has since served as an expert witness in court cases involving accusations of cult indoctrination, and he controversially consulted with the FBI on the siege of the Branch Davidian Waco complex.
-Ross says he differentiates between benign and destructive cults, and he has concerns about SIF, which he called, “the fringe of the fringe.”
+Ross said he differentiates between benign and destructive cults, and he has concerns about SIF, which he called, "the fringe of the fringe."

 Childhood and Sibling Rivalry

-The son of a plantation doctor, Butler was born in Louisiana in 1948 and spent most of his childhood on Molokai and O‘ahu islands.
-Though born Kris Butler (no middle name), he has often spelled his name Chris.
+The son of a plantation doctor, Butler was born in Louisiana in 1948 and spent most of his childhood on Moloka'i and O'ahu islands.
+Though born Kris Butler (no middle name), he has often spelled his first name Chris.
 His father, the late Dr. Willis Butler, was well-known locally for his far-left political activism and his staunch opposition to U.S. involvement in foreign regime change wars, which he considered counterproductive.
 Dr. Butler was particularly concerned about U.S. funding of groups in Central America that he viewed as terrorists.

 Childhood classmates and his older brother Kurt say Kris was an average student, a solid surfer, and a star Little League shortstop.
 He may have taken his first guru name (Sai Young) from professional baseball pitcher Cy Young.
 He told the Honolulu Advertiser in a 1977 interview that he got into a lot of trouble as a teenager and was expelled from Kailua High School.
 He attended Kalani High School for his junior and senior years, graduating in 1966.

 Maui resident Kurt Butler says his younger brother Kris was "a playboy type" in high school, "very popular with the girls."